 Do you offer discounts?

-We do offer 5% off* our prices if you are an active military personal ( with military I.D.) an active L.A.P.D. officer or in the L.A.F.D. * We also offer a 10% off* for “Renewal of Vows” ceremonies if you are currently married and wish to re-commit to your spouse.
-We also give 3% off wedding booked 3 months in advance if paid in full.* Or 3% off any payments made in cash (cash discount)*
+We do offer 5% off* our a la carte or package deals if you are an active military personal ( with military I.D.) an active L.A.P.D. officer or in the L.A.F.D. * We also offer a 10% off* for “Renewal of Vows” ceremonies if you are currently married and wish to re-commit to your spouse.

 Why are you so much better than anywhere else I have found?
 What's the catch?